jefftranter/6502/LogicAnalyzer/README.md

 The code is specific to the Teensy 4.1 and will not work with other microcontrollers without changes as it uses direct access to the GPIO registers.
 It uses the Teensyduino add-on to the Arduino IDE.

+The 6809 version is similar but does not support disassembly as this is harder to do for the 6502 than the 6809.